ConnorJungle/in-the-jungle/Readme.md

 ## APPLE Architecture

-Now that we've trained our models, each will act as their own component of the higher level APPLE model.
-APPLE's architecture follows an iterative / recusive structure, that can be traced using directed graph networks.
+Now that we've trained our models, each will act as their own component of the higher level **APPLE** model. **APPLE**'s architecture follows an iterative / recusive structure, that can be traced using directed graph networks.
 Every simulated season is assigned a node in the network, and because of the "recursive" structure, each node only has one season directed to it.

-We briefly talked about APPLE's architecture in the methodology section.
+We briefly talked about **APPLE**'s architecture in the methodology section.
 In pseudo-code, the following function simulates a player's developement in till they reach the base case.
 Intuitively, this essentially creates independent timelines across nodes at each age, and that node is coniditioned on just one node.
 With that we can calculate the NHL likelihood at age 23 since all the logits sum to 1.
 This gives us a level of risk, for the reward side of the equation we're calculating the production a player would expect at each NHL season.
 We get our Expected Value by summing all the products of NHL expected points at age 23 by the Conditional Probability of that node.

 ![apple_architecture.png](apple_architecture.png)

 ## Results

 Let's look at an example, Alex Newhook (one of my favourite prospects from last year's draft) is an 19 year old prospect who just finished they Draft + 1 season in the NCAA.
-We pass this past season into APPLE to simualte his 20 year old season, which produces three possible outcomes {NHL, AHL, NCAA} based on his scoring and other player features.
+We pass this past season into **APPLE** to simualte his 20 year old season, which produces three possible outcomes {NHL, AHL, NCAA} based on his scoring and other player features.
 We can then estimate his scoring and the process repeats itself untill he reaches his hypothetical 23 year old season.

-APPLE thinks Alex Newhook has an _87%_ chance to make the NHL by 23.
-At that strong a likelihood to play in the NHL, his expected NHL Value over in the 5 seasons since being drafted is _~135.7 points_.
+**APPLE** thinks Alex Newhook has an **_87%_** chance to make the NHL by 23.
+At that strong a likelihood to play in the NHL, his expected NHL Value over in the 5 seasons since being drafted is **_~135.7 points_**.

 ```python